A new path towards greater milk yield in your sow herd

 Do you want to increase the sows milk yield and reduce the number of nursing sows?
 And maybe you already cashed in the benefits of both milk cups and added fibres in the sow feed?

-Feeding EP199 of the sow contributes to improved milk production and greater weaning ability.
+Including EP199 in the sow feed contributes to improved milk production and greater weaning ability.
 As a result, both sow and farmworkers have an easier time taking care of the piglets and increasing piglet survival.

 Read more about how EP199 can help you obtain better results in your pig production.